behnamyazdan/PythonForDataEngineeringCourse/02-DataManipulationAndAnalysis/README.md

 # 02: Data Manipulation and Analysis
+**Introduction to Data Analysis**

+- Introduction

+- The Data Analysis Process
+- Importance of data analysis in various fields (e.g., finance, healthcare, marketing, social sciences)
+- The role of Python libraries in data analysis

 **Data Manipulation with Pandas**

 - Introduction to Pandas and its data structures (Series, DataFrame)
 - Data manipulation (filtering, sorting, grouping)
 - Reading and writing data from/to different file formats